 The Bonaparte Basin is a frontier basin in the north of the Northern Territory with a proven hydrocarbon system.
 Several large gas fields have been discovered offshore (undeveloped Contingent Resources of 2.7 Tcf in Petrel, Tern and Frigate) and the producing Black Tip field (2P 933 Bcf) supplies gas to Darwin.

 The Bonaparte Basin covers an area of ~270,000 km, of which around 20,000 km2 is onshore.
 The basin is structurally complex and consists of several platform areas and sub-basins.
 The onshore Weaber Gas Field (RL-1, Advent Energy 100%), and surface bitumen seeps, provide direct evidence of a working petroleum system in the Keep Inlet Sub-Basin.

 EP 126 represents a low-cost entry with excellent exploration potential.
-Vintage executed a Sale and Purchase Agreement with Beach Petroleum (NT) Pty Ltd, dated 31 July 2018, and acquiring 100% equity in EP 126 for nil cash consideration.
+Vintage executed a Sale and Purchase Agreement with Beach Petroleum (NT) Pty Ltd, dated 31 July 2018, and acquired 100% equity in EP 126 for nil cash consideration.
 Vintage takes responsibility for the cased and suspended Cullen-1 well which was drilled to a TD of 3,325mKB in 2014.
 Planning is underway for the testing of multiple possible gas zones in the well, subject to government approval.

 EP 126 is a large permit with an area of 6,716 km2 and provides a high risk/high reward project that complements the current portfolio.
 There are multiple play types, with potential for large volumes of gas and oil.
 Cullen-1 was drilled in 2014, with both oil and gas shows, and was cased and suspended to be available as an option to test.